 The Norwegian Humanist Association is an organization for people who base their ethics on human values.

-Our membership numbers have grown considerably since the seventies, and today we have over 81,000 members.
+Our membership numbers have grown considerably since the seventies, and today we have almost 84,000 members.

 The By-laws of the Norwegian Humanist Association state: